w3c/wai-curricula/content/content-author/multimedia.md

 * Define basic transcripts as a text version of the speech and non-speech audio information needed to understand the content.
 Explain that transcripts are for people who cannot hear the content well or at all.
 * Describe characteristics of quality transcripts for video and audio content.
 For example, identifying the speaker and providing all the relevant information needed to understand the content.
-* Define descriptive transcripts as those that include text descriptions of the visual information that is needed to understand the content.
-Explain that these descriptions are often based on existing captions and description of visual information.
+* Define descriptive transcripts as those that include text description of the visual information that is needed to understand the content.
+Explain that this description are often based on existing captions and description of visual information.
 * Give students a piece of audio and video content and ask them to reflect on what type of information they would include in basic and descriptive transcripts.
 * Discuss approaches for making transcripts easy to find on the page.
 This may include adding the transcript in an expandable section and adding a link to a separate page that contains the transcript.
 Emphasize that making transcripts easy to find on the page requires collaboration between different team members, including designers, developers, and content authors.